maandree/rubiks-solver/hexagon-prism/README.md

 # Solving the puzzle

-This puzzle is one of the most difficult variants of the rubik's cube.
+This puzzle is one of the most difficult variants of Rubik's cube.
 Despite this, it has 60 solved states, only one algorithm is necessary to solve the puzzle, half of the puzzle can be solved almost trivially, and with not much more thought process it can be solved except for two pieces swapped, and it is easy for a computer to find the